BuilderIO/mitosis/CONTRIBUTING.md

 Before submitting your PR, please make sure to format the codebase and update all snapshots:

 - format the codebase: from the root, run `yarn fmt:prettier`.
 - update all snapshots (in core & CLI): from the root, run `yarn test:update`.
-This will run an Nx command that will update all the snapshots in the `core` and `cli` packages. while making sure all required dependencies are built beforehand.
+This will run a Nx command that will update all the snapshots in the `core` and `cli` packages. while making sure all required dependencies are built beforehand.
+If there are some difference between the generated snapshots in your local environment and GitHub Action you are able to download the correct snapshots via 'Summary' in the pipeline run.
+Wait until the job `test-update` is done, scroll to the bottom and download `snapshots-updates`.
+You should be able to copy&past the snapshots to `packages/core/src/__tests__/__snapshots__`.
 - add Changeset entry: from the root, run `yarn g:changeset` and follow the CLI instructions.

 #### Changeset format